People often ask me where the best place to study Chinese is.

 After 15 years in Asia, and 10 years studying Chinese in schools all over Asia here is my feedback.

-So from the looks of this list there isn't actually anywhere to study Chinese.
-Well if the answer were simple there would be no need for this article.
 Where we should study Chinese unfortunately does not have a silver bullet answer.
 No matter where you choose there will be some big compromises and some of those compromises may actually get in the way of you learning the language.

 So First things first What do I mean when I say Chinese?
 I want to clear up a misconception straight out of the gate.
 I have lived in Asia for 15 years and have been studying Chinese the whole time either formally or on my own.
 And everywhere in Asia when I say I can speak Chinese everyone knows that I am talking about Mandarin.
 It is only in western countries that people are confused about what Chinese is.
 Certainly there are a ton of dialects in China and the surrounding areas and many of these dialects can be written with regular old Chinese characters but they sound completely different.
 And in today's world there is really only one Chinese that matters and that of course is Mandarin.
 The next most popular dialect is Cantonese.
 Even though Cantonese is widely spoken especially in the south and around Hong Kong it is not really much use because most business people that you meet that grew up speaking Cantonese also grew up speaking English so you don't need to spend ten years learning a language that you will basically never need.
 If you grew up with Cantonese parents then by all means learn to speak it.
 But the other thing about Cantonese is that it is tonally much more complex than Mandarin so it is that much harder to learn and again you won't ever need it.
 Additionally for clarity in my travels around Asia and China I have met exactly one western guy that had a good grasp of both Mandarin and Cantonese, but I have met tons and tons of westerners that have learned to speak Mandarin quite well.